 white collar crimes;

-Our many years of experience, combined with our refined defense strategies, have enabled our legal team to achieve positive results for dozens of clients who were faced serious criminal charges.
-Each case is unique, but our focus always remains the same: to help you find justice and maintain your freedom.
+Our many years of experience, combined with our refined defense strategies, have enabled our legal team to achieve positive results for dozens of clients who were faced with serious criminal charges.
+Each case is different, but our focus always remains the same, which is to help you find justice and maintain your freedom.

-With over twenty years of experience practicing criminal defense, Attorney Kevin Trombold is committed to maximizing your chances of seeing a positive conclusion to your case.
+With over twenty years of experience practicing criminal defense, Attorney Kevin Trombold is committed to increasing your chances of seeing a positive solution to your case.
 Don’t trust your future to just anyone; turn to the world class legal team at The Law Offices of Kevin Trombold, LLC.

 Common Questions and Concerns Following an Arrest on Criminal Charges in King County

-Criminal defense lawyers routinely receive questions concerning the legal system.
-At The Law Offices of Kevin Trombold, LLC, we believe it’s essential to keep our clients involved and informed, as this can make for a far less stressful experience.
+Criminal defense attorneys routinely receive questions concerning the legal system.
+At The Law Offices of Kevin Trombold, LLC, our experts believe it’s essential to keep our clients informed and involved, as this can be a far less overwhelming experience.